A Guide To Responsible Travel In Hoi An

 Reaching Out also operates an artisanal goods shop in addition to the tea house.
-At the arts and crafts store employees handcraft various goods at the Reaching Out workshop.
-Additionally they invite guests to learn about the craft as silversmiths make unique pieces of jewelry and weavers create beautiful rugs.
+At the arts and crafts store employees, handcraft various goods at the Reaching Out workshop.
+Additionally, they invite guests to learn about the craft as silversmiths make unique pieces of jewellery and weavers create beautiful rugs.
 The lovely handicrafts are available for purchase.
 They have a responsible travel focus with all proceeds going towards supporting people living with different abilities in Vietnam.